 These fears are based on a single report in 2003, based on an Arizona zoo that had a mass die-off of 25 hummingbirds in a 5 month period.
 For 13 years until this die off, the zoo had successfully maintained hummingbirds on a diet consisting of a manufactured nectar supplement which reportedly contained 40 mg/kg iron.

-A necropsy was done of the birds in the University of Arizona Veterinary Diagnostic Laboratory.
+A necropsy was done on the birds in the University of Arizona Veterinary Diagnostic Laboratory.
 It was inconclusive however, it was noted that the birds had high amounts of iron in the cells of their livers, although there was no evidence of liver pathology in the report.
 An analysis was done on the artificial nectar powder provided to the hummingbirds in captivity.
 The nectar supplement was found to contain up to 886 mg/kg of iron (dry weight).
 The iron listed on the package was 40 mg/kg and this was added in the form of iron sulphate to the nectar feed by the manufacturer.
 The captive hummingbirds’ diet consisted solely of this supplement nectar and fruit flies.

-Subsequently the zoo reevaluated the diet that they fed their captive hummingbirds to reduce the amount of iron to 20 mg/ kg in the dry nectar powder.
+Subsequently, the zoo reevaluated the diet that they fed their captive hummingbirds to reduce the amount of iron to 20 mg/ kg in the dry nectar powder.
 No additional pathology has been reported.

-This report led to the conclusion that one (unnamed) manufacturer under stated the actual amount of iron in their sugar nectar supplement for hummingbirds which presumably led to the death of 25 captive hummingbirds in a 5 month period.
+This report led to the conclusion that one (unnamed) manufacturer understated the actual amount of iron in their sugar nectar supplement for hummingbirds which presumably led to the death of 25 captive hummingbirds in a 5 month period.
 Read the report for yourself and see what conclusions you would draw.

 There is no way to scientifically move from this study to any recommendation for avoiding organic white sugar.
 Further, no study has ever been done comparing the results of feeding regular granulated cane sugar to feeding organic white sugar in wild hummingbirds.
-Nor has a study been done comparing the feeding of gmo sugar beet sugar to organic cane sugar.
-The recommendations to avoid all organic sugar in favor of nonorganic in hummingbird feed seems unsubstantiated with science.
+Nor has a study been done comparing the feeding of GMO sugar beet sugar to organic cane sugar.
+The recommendations to avoid all organic sugar in favour of nonorganic in hummingbird feed seems unsubstantiated with science.

-One would assume then that provided that the sugar used in preparing your hummingbird nectar has less than 20 mg/kg of iron, dry weight, the sugar would be safe for hummingbirds, when made into the 1:4 hummingbird nectar supplement commonly used.
+One would assume then that provided that the sugar used in preparing your hummingbird nectar has less than 20 mg/kg of iron, dry weight, the sugar would be safe for hummingbirds when made into the 1:4 hummingbird nectar supplement commonly used.
 This zoo fed a nectar supplement that contained 40 mg/kg dry weight for 13 years and was able to rear hummingbirds successfully in captivity, so the 20 mg/kg is a reasonable limit.
 But there is one other variable that needs to be looked at when choosing which sugar is best for supplemental feeding of wild hummingbirds.

 Is it glucose, sucrose, or fructose?